helidon-io/helidon/docs/se/reactive-messaging.md

 Connecting your streams to external services usually requires a lot of boilerplate code for configuration handling, backpressure propagation, acknowledgement and more.

 In Helidon there is a system of connectors, emitters and means to orchestrate these tasks called **Reactive Messaging**.
-It’s basically an API for connecting and configuring connectors and emitters with your reactive streams through [Channels][channels].
+It’s basically an API for connecting and configuring connectors and emitters with your reactive streams through [Channels](#channel).

-Reactive Messaging relates to [MicroProfile Reactive Messaging][microprofile-reactive-messaging] as the making of connectors and configuring them can be a repetitive task that ultimately leads to the same results.
+Reactive Messaging relates to [MicroProfile Reactive Messaging][microprofile-rea] as the making of connectors and configuring them can be a repetitive task that ultimately leads to the same results.
 Helidon SE Reactive Messaging supports the very same configuration format for connectors as its MicroProfile counterpart does.
 Also, MP Connectors are reusable in Helidon SE Messaging with some limitations such as there is no CDI in Helidon SE.
-All [Messaging connectors][messaging-connectors] in Helidon are made to be universally usable by Helidon MP and SE.
+All [Messaging connectors](#messaging-connector) in Helidon are made to be universally usable by Helidon MP and SE.

 ### Channel

 A channel is a named pair of `Publisher` and `Subscriber`.
-Channels can be connected together by [processors][processors].
-Registering a `Publisher` or `Subscriber` for a channel can be done by Messaging API, or configured implicitly using registered [connectors][connectors] to generate the `Publisher` or `Subscriber`.
+Channels can be connected together by [processors](#processor).
+Registering a `Publisher` or `Subscriber` for a channel can be done by Messaging API, or configured implicitly using registered [connectors](#connectors) to generate the `Publisher` or `Subscriber`.

 Example of simple channel: